frozolotl/glove80-layout/README.md

 - Good for German and especially English.
 - Easily accessible symbols optimized for programming.
 - Games should be playable without much configuration.
+- Mostly one-handed use with creative software like Blender.
 - Home-row mods without much finagling.
 - Long-term efficiency is prioritized over being easy to learn.